 Maria was intrigued when the screen lit up and created the illusion of standing in front of a "craftsman"-like building with the sign above it reading, "DCoE Helpcenter".
 Immediately the "virtual" director of the center walked out onto the porch and beckoned her to come in.
 The director stated that "we are here to understand your needs and get you started on the path to help" and showed Maria a poster just inside the door that had images and short biographies of the staff.
-Pointing towards the poster, the director said, "Here is our staff, have a look and click on the picture of who you think you would feel comfortable meeting with."
+Pointing towards the poster, she said, "here is our staff, have a look and click on the picture of who you think you would feel comfortable meeting with."
 Maria paused when she noticed a staff member that reminded her of a teacher she had in high school who was always helpful and kind to her.
-She clicked on this picture and the program whisked her into a room where Bill Ford, sat on a porch, smiled, and softly asked her how he could help.
+She clicked on this picture and was then guided through the hallway of the center that actually looked quite warm and peaceful with virtual people in the hall smiling and talking to each other softly.
+The program whisked her into a room where Dr. Hartkis, sitting in a thick fabric chair next to a fireplace, smiled, and softly asked her how he could help.
 Maria knew that this was just a virtual human, but for some reason she felt comforted by his soft voice and kind facial expressions.
-She had never been to a clinician for this kind of help and was surprised by how safe and comfortable she felt.
+She had never been to a clinician before for this kind of help and was surprised by how safe and comfortable she felt.
 Not knowing what to expect, she described how her husband, Juan, was having problems ever since he came back from the war.
 She was surprised when the doctor said in a reassuring voice, "If you want to tell me more about it, I think I can help you and your family."
-After requesting some basic information, Bill then asked Maria some questions that seemed like he really might "understand" some of what she was going through.
-Eventually, after answering a series of thoughtful questions, Bill reassuringly smiled and then pointed to the side screen and said, "Here are some websites that have information that is available to help folks that are going through what you are feeling.
+After requesting some basic information, Dr. Hartkis then asked Maria some questions that seemed like he really might "understand" some of what she was going through.
+Eventually, after answering a series of thoughtful questions, Dr. Hartkis reassuringly smiled and then pointed to a wall in the room and said, "Here are some websites that have information that is available to help folks that are going through what you are feeling.
 We can pull up one of them and take a look at what is available or I can find a care provider in or near your zip code that we can make an appointment with right now so you can begin to find the help that both you and Juan could benefit from.
 Or, if you're not ready for that yet, we can still talk more about what you're going through now."

 Maria couldn't believe that this computer character seemed so genuine in his face and his manner, and that she felt like she wanted to tell him more.
 Perhaps he might really be able to get her started on the road to help both her and Juan?
 Suddenly she realized that she had been online for an hour and needed to go home.
 As she was leaving, she wondered aloud if she could think about the options that she learned about today and then come back to make a decision on what to do.
-Bill smiled and said, "Of course we can meet again...you see, I will always be here to guide you to the help you need, whenever you're ready."
+Dr. Hartkis smiled and said, "Of course we can meet again...you see, I will always be here to guide you to the help you need, whenever you're ready."

-CLINICAL INTERACTION STRATEGY
+5. INTERACTION STRATEGY